lunarjpg/lunarjpg/README.md

 ## Hi there! 👋 I'm Luna!

-- 🔭 I’m currently working on creating a portfolio website
+- 🔭 I’m currently working on creating a portfolio website with my [brother's](https://github.com/jamesericdavidson) help.
 - 😄 Pronouns: she/they

 <!--